-Payments will normally be made by BACS transfer to your bank account in the UK, Isle of Man or Channel Islands.
+Payments will normally be made by BACS transfer to your bank account in the UK.
 BACS payments are currently free of charge, however in some instances payments can take three to five working days to reach your account.

 A CHAPS transfer can be requested to ensure payment is made quickly, but a charge will be made for this service.
 All foreign currencies or payment to foreign banks will be done by Telegraphic Transfer (international payment), for which a charge is also made.
 For full details of the payment charges applied see our Guide to Charges.